 To determine how their customers define excellence, savvy professionals start by asking their customers the “Three Magic Questions,” created by Barnett Helzberg, founder of HEMP.
 These questions are simple, yet profound and revealing:

 - What are we doing that you like?

 - What are we doing that you don't like?

 - What do you wish we were doing that we're not?

-The essential next step in your evolution is to communicate your new key message of excellence consistently, methodically and effectively.
-By infusing it into your brand, your message of excellence becomes the DNA of your story.
+The next step in your brand-building is to communicate your new message of excellence consistently, methodically and effectively.
+Your message of excellence becomes the DNA of your story.